HollowScythe3791/dollar-bar-analysis/README.md

 | Volume | ✓ | ✗ | 9.028 | 0.384 | ✗ | 2/5 |
 | **Dollar** | **✓** | ✗ | **5.415** | **0.344** | ✗ | **2/5** |

-## What's Next

-The instability that remains across all bar types — volatility clustering and structural breaks — cannot be solved by bar sampling alone.
-The next article will explore:

-- **Dynamic thresholds** for dollar bar construction instead of a static $100M
-- The **symmetric CUSUM filter** introduced by López de Prado
-- Comparing sampling methods *within* the dollar bar framework to further minimize instability

 ## References